 Sudden and unexplained deaths

-If a doctor determines that a death was clinically unexpected it is described as a ‘sudden death’.
+If a doctor determines that a death was clinically unexpected, it is described as a ‘sudden death’.
 A death can be described as a ‘sudden death’ even if the cause of death is known.

 When the cause of death is not known or is not clear to a doctor, this is described as an ‘unexplained death’.